Find out which one you should get!

 Electric bikes are undeniably great for both recreational and transportation.
-They serve both purposes without draining your full energy.
-E-bikes are just like regular bikes with the basic components such as seat, frame, wheels, and handlebars, but with additional special parts.
+They serve both purposes without draining your total energy.
+E-bikes are just like regular bikes with the essential components such as seat, frame, wheels, and handlebars, but with additional unique parts.
 These particular parts are what separate an electric bike from a regular bike.
 So what exactly makes an electric bike an electric bike?

 The electric motors are the ones responsible for converting electrical energy into mechanical energy.
 An electric bike's motor is either located at the center of the frame or one of the hubs.
 There are two main kinds of electric motors used in e-bikes: